Houseplants That Deter Insects

 Effectively Prevent Pests in Your Home With Pestech Residential Pest Management

-While plants may be beautiful and fill your home with a pleasant aroma, they are not the most effective method of pest prevention.
+While plants may be beautiful and fill your home with a pleasant aroma, they are not the most effective method of pest prevention or pest control.
 To truly protect your home from insects, contact the team at New York’s Pestech Pest Solutions.
 Our residential pest management services will keep these creepy, crawly home invaders at bay.
 Reach out today to schedule a home inspection.